nix-community/nixvim/docs/user-guide/faq.md

 }
 ```

-Import it into your NixVim configuration and configure it:
+Import it into your Nixvim configuration and configure it:
 ```nix
 {
   # Remove this `programs.nixvim` wrapper for standalone configurations